-Most combustion by-products are toxic regardless of the material burned or the presence of flame retardants.
+Most combustion by-products are toxic regardless of the type of material burned or the presence of flame retardants.

-Each fire averted means toxic and environmental hazards from that fire have been prevented.
+Each fire that flame retardants avert means that toxic and environmental hazards from that fire have been prevented.

 What are flame retardants?

-Flame retardants (FRs) are materials that help to delay a fire from starting and to delay the spread of a fire once it starts.
-Because there are many different types of FRs technologies that vary in composition and function, they are often tailored to satisfy specific performance needs for a material.
+Flame retardants (FRs) are materials that help to prevent or delay a fire from starting and to slow the spread of a fire once it starts.
+Because there are many different types of FR technologies that vary in composition and function, they are often tailored to satisfy the specific performance needs for a material.

 What flame retardants are used in plastic building products?

-Flame retardants commonly used in products, such as foam plastic insulations, include polymeric FR.
-It is typically used in polystyrene insulation and tris-(1-chloro-2-propyl) phosphate (TCPP) in products, such as spray polyurethane foam and polyisocyanurate board stock.
+Flame retardants commonly used in products, such as foam plastic insulation, include polymeric FR that is typically used in polystyrene insulation, and tris-(1-chloro-2-propyl) phosphate (TCPP) in products, such as spray polyurethane foam and polyisocyanurate board stock.

 Why are flame retardants necessary?

-Because all plastics, including foam plastic insulation, are combustible, building and fire codes place strict fire performance criteria on these materials and their uses in building applications.
+Because many products, including foam plastic insulation, are combustible, building and fire codes place strict fire performance criteria on these materials and their use in building applications.
 The combination of fire tests and prescribed construction details for a given application combine to ensure the safe use of foam plastic insulation products.

 “Flame retardant” refers to a function, not a family of chemicals.
 A variety of different chemistries with different properties and molecular structures provide flame retarding attributes when used in certain products.
 In some product applications, it is possible to combine these chemicals to maximize effectiveness.
 Finished products that incorporate flame retardants and meet testing requirements then identify that the product complies with building code fire performance standards for a particular residential or commercial application.